xyflow/react-flow-docs/docs/advanced-usage/theming.md

 ## Overwrite Default Styles

-When you are using the default styles there are two ways how you can style the flow pane and the nodes and edges.
+When you are using the default styles there are two ways to style the flow pane and the nodes and edges.
 You can create your own CSS rules or pass style properties to the components.

-## Using Class Names
+### Using Class Names

 Since we are rendering DOM nodes you can simply overwrite the styles with your own CSS rules.
 The React Flow wrapper has the className `react-flow`.
 If you want to change the background for example you can do: